Education:Horndean Community School and Sixth Form college, University of Surrey, Loughborough University

 Favourite thing to do in my job: I get to work with really good athletes from lots of different sports which is brilliant fun

 Chicken loving, cheese joke telling, chocolate eating scientist

 I live in the New Forest with my husband, baby daughter, and three pet chickens.
 I also have another baby due to arrive quite soon so life is about to get even more crazy!

 My favourite things to do are playing sport (especially hockey) and eating (especially chocolate).
 I also like watching rubbish TV and reading murder mystery books.
 I love cheese jokes – my current favourite it ‘what do you call cheese that doesn’t belong to you?’, ‘Nacho cheese’.

-I specialise in working with althletes to help them see things more quickly so they have more time to make better decisions
+I work with athletes to help them see things more quickly so they have more time to make better decisions

 I trained as a Sport Psychologist because I wanted to help make people better at their sport but soon realised that the part of sport psychology where you sit down and are nice to people isn’t really suited to me!
 I like doing experiments and finding things out so I started to research into where and how really good athletes look and whether this is something that can be trained.
 It turns out that you can improve the visual system (eyes and brain) and by improving this you can make people better at their sport – so this is now what I do!

 There are three main parts to my job now:

 - I work at AECC University College where I teach on the Psychology and Sport Science courses

 - I carry out experiments to keep finding out more about how the eyes and brain work together and how this can be used in sport